Planting Programs and Maintenance

 is usually dormant and the potential for spreading the Dutch Elm Disease

-Pruning by request will be available on a limited basis when a high-risk
+Pruning by request will be available only when a high-risk

 situation exists, such as to remedy clearance issues, dead or weak limb